MoSuperCode/Routenplaner/tour-planner-protocol.md

 ### 7.3 Responsive Design

-- All components resize appropriately when the window is resized
+- A Few components resize appropriately when the window is resized, the rest is fixed for a specific size
-- Split panes allow users to customize the layout based on their needs
-- The interface maintains usability at different window sizes
+- The interface maintains usability at different window sizes (but there are limits)

 ## 8. Conclusion